patters-match/prism2-flashing/README.md

 [Puppy Linux 4.31](https://distro.ibiblio.org/puppylinux/puppy-2_%26_3_%26_4/puppy-4.3.1/special-puppies/pup-431-small.iso) because it has an optional [development toolchain](https://distro.ibiblio.org/puppylinux/puppy-2_%26_3_%26_4/puppy-4.3.1/devx_431.sfs) and [kernel sources](https://archive.org/download/Puppy_Linux_Kernels/kernel_src-2.6.30.5-patched.sfs4.sfs) to allow recompiling the hostap driver kernel module with firmware update support enabled.

 ## Method
 - [I used my NAS](https://www.synoforum.com/resources/how-to-pxe-boot-linux-windows-using-syslinux.115/) to provide DHCP options for PXE and to serve the kernel and initrd RAM disk image via syslinux.
-Puppy cannot do an NFS mount during PXE for the rest of the distro, so we must put the sfs files on a USB key.
+Puppy cannot do an NFS mount during PXE for the rest of the distro, so we must put the additional SFS files for the dev tools and kernel sources on a USB key.
 - Alternatively you could not bother with PXE and use [Rufus](https://github.com/pbatard/rufus) to setup Puppy on a bootable USB key instead
 - Save the following shell script as `/initrd/mnt/dev_ro2/toolchain.sh` (on your USB stick, for easy re-use):
   ```